 Let your friends know you “Wish You Were Here” with one of Downtown Pensacola’s most vibrant murals on the side of Zarzaur Law Firm, or send a “Pensacola Postcard” selfie, which depicts iconic scenes of Pensacola, all in one mural.

-While strolling through Pensacola’s Historic District, take in the 64-square foot CUBED mural installations dispersed around town depending upon the season, with the core of cubes located behind the T.T.
-Wentworth Jr. Florida State Museum.
+While strolling through Pensacola’s Historic District, take in the 64-square foot CUBED mural installations dispersed around town depending upon the season, with the core of cubes located behind the Pensacola Museum of History.
 The cubes are ever-changing, displaying maps of Pensacola, depictions of the beloved U.S. Navy Blue Angels, and scenes of the sugar-white sandy beaches boasted year-round.
 CUBED murals seize attention, compel pedestrians and drivers alike to pause in place, instantly improving public spaces, engaging citizens, and enlivening our city.

 Caught in the Canvas Act